 The wide price range depends not just on quality of the primary material, but on amount of slabs being installed, edging finishes, and how complex of a job is the overall design.

 For a complex job, quartzite will run more due to how each material is actually installed.
-Quartzite, being most hard requires diamond blades to make precise measurements; whereas quartz can actually be formed into whatever shape is needed via moulds.
+Quartzite, being most hard requires diamond blades to make precise measurements; whereas quartz can actually be formed into whatever shape is needed via molds.

 Likewise, when it comes to edges around slabs or for countertops, the process for quartz is easy to fabricate.
 Edges can be flat, which is most common, round or curved, and even beveled.
 Achieving the same look in a quartzite edge takes precision cutting that usually raises costs more dramatically than what can be done for quartz countertops.